 IAVI launches S001, the first HIV vaccine clinical trial to use the Sendai virus as a replicating viral vector, in Rwanda.

 Two landmark studies supported by IAVI and the NIH describe the structure of the outer part of the HIV trimer, the tripartite HIV Envelope protein — achieving a decade-long goal in HIV vaccine research.

-IAVI supports the establishment of the Lake Victoria Consortium for Health Research, whose mission is to improve the health of the fishing communities on Lake Victoria shoreline and islands in Kenya, Tanzania, and Uganda.
+IAVI supports the establishment of two, multi-team consortia to address the specific needs of key and priority populations in east Africa.
+These include the Men’s Health Research Consortium in Kenya, which links together three teams studying health issues relevant to men who report sex with men and transgender women, and the Lake Victoria Consortium for Health Research, whose mission is to improve the health of the fishing communities on Lake Victoria shoreline and islands in Kenya, Tanzania, and Uganda.

 With funding from the Robert Wood Johnson Foundation, IAVI launches the Human Vaccines Project to accelerate the development of new vaccines against AIDS, tuberculosis, malaria, and other major diseases.